Apple MacBook Air 13-inch (M3, 2024) vs HP Spectre x360 14" 2-in-1 Core Ultra 7 155H

 Which one is better?

-Grab the HP if you need a top-notch camera and display - it's a standout for video calls and movies.
+Grab the HP Spectre x360 if you need a premium display and a top-notch webcam - it's perfect for photographers with its 9MP camera.

 Who should buy each?

-Choose the Apple MacBook Air 13-inch (M3, 2024) if: you need long battery life for all-day use, you prefer macOS for creative work, or you want a fanless design for silent operation.
+Choose the Apple MacBook Air 13-inch (M3, 2024) if: you need excellent battery life for all-day use, you prefer a fanless design for silence, or you work with multiple external displays.
 (13.6" display, 60 Hz refresh)

 Conclusion